At The Sprawl, we strive to follow the guideline laid out by Bob Edwards in his Calgary Eye Opener newspaper more than a century ago.

 The more unexpected your pitch, the better.
 Like our readers, we want to be surprised.

-At its best, The Sprawl helps people see Calgary with new eyes.
+At its best, The Sprawl helps people see this place with new eyes.
 If you're into that, let's chat!